 Now that you have the necessary materials, it’s time to make contact.
 How you do this part is entirely up to you – you could walk in, call them, or even email the information.
 Take a look at the template introduction letter by clicking here.

-Ultimately, if you don’t get your first location, don’t worry.
+Ultimately, if you don’t get your ideal ice machine location on the first try, don’t worry.
 We’ve sold hundreds of machines, and we’ve never shipped to a customer that didn’t have a location.
 For some, it happens on the first try, and others have taken up to 30 days.
-The important thing is to not give up, and remember that Everest is always here to help.
+The important thing is to not give up; remember that Everest is always here to help.